Samal, Davao del Norte: Hostage crisis

 On September 22, 2015, Kjartan Sekkingstad, aged 55, from Sotra, Norway, was abducted by Abu Sayyaf Islamist guerrillas from a high-end tourist resort on Samal Island, along with two Canadian men, John Ridsdel, aged 68, and Robert Hall, aged 67, and a Filipina woman, Marites Flor, Hall's girlfriend.
 In April and June 2016, the Canadians were beheaded after ransoms were not paid, and in June 2016 Flor was released.
 On September 17, 2016, Sekkingstad was released on Jolo island, 600 miles south of Manila after captor Abu Sayyaf received $638,000 in ransom for his release.
 He was handed over to another rebel group, the Moro National Liberation Front.
 The MNLF was in peace talks with the government and had been working with authorities to secure Sekkingstad's release.
 It is not known who paid the ransom for Sekkingstad, but it was not the Norwegian government.

 Geography

-Samal is the only city in the country that encompasses two entire islands, hence its name the Island Garden City.
-While pristine beaches dot the island's shores, hills dominate the middle portions of the island.
+The Island Garden City of Samal is located in the Davao Gulf, just off the Mindanao mainland.
+Samal is also the only city in the country that encompasses two entire islands, hence its name, the Island Garden City.
+While pristine beaches dot the island's shores, hills dominate the central portions of the island.
 Talikud Island is located southwest of the main island.

-IGaCoS enjoys an evenly distributed rainfall throughout the year and a typhoon-free climate, which makes it ideal for agricultural production and tourism.
+Samal enjoys an evenly distributed rainfall throughout the year and a typhoon-free climate, which makes it ideal for agricultural production and tourism.